Georg Ferdinand Duckwitz: Later life

 After the war, Duckwitz remained in the German foreign service.
 In 1955 to 1958, he served as West German ambassador to Denmark and later as the ambassador to India.
 When Willy Brandt became Foreign Minister in 1966, he made Duckwitz Secretary of State in West Germany's Foreign Office.
 After Brandt became Chancellor, he ordered Duckwitz to negotiate an agreement with the Polish government.
 Brandt's work culminated in the 1970 Treaty of Warsaw.
 Duckwitz worked as Secretary of State until his retirement in 1970.
 On 21 March 1971, the Israeli government named him Righteous Among the Nations and included him in the Yad Vashem memorial.
-He died two years later, at 68.
+He died two years later, at age 68.

 Legacy

 Duckwitz was portrayed by Patrick Malahide in the film Miracle at Midnight.